Approximating the Stationary Probability of a Single State in a Markov chain: Analysis of Estimation Error

 \end{lemma}

 \proof{Proof of Lemma \ref{lemma:exp_2}.} This lemma follows directly from Lemma \ref{lemma:exp_1}. \halmos \endproof

-In comparing Lemma \ref{lemma:exp_1} and \ref{lemma:exp_2}, we see that the estimation errors are almost the same except for a minus one in Lemma \ref{lemma:exp_2}.
-Therefore, when $\Gamma_i$ is small, we expect $\tilde{\pi}_i$ to be a better estimate than $\hat{\pi}_i$; however, when $\Gamma_i$ is large, then the two estimates will have approximately the same error.
-Theorem \ref{thm:bias} combines Lemma \ref{lemma:exp_2} with the concentration results from Lemma \ref{lemma:p_concentrate} to show that with high probability, the percentage error between $\tilde{\pi}_i^{(t)}$ and $\pi_i$ decays exponentially in $\theta^{(t)}$.
-We require $\Prob_i(T_i > \theta^{(t)}) < 1/2$ in order to ensure that $(1 - \hat{p}^{(t)})$ concentrates within a $(1 \pm \epsilon)$ multiplicative interval around $(1 - \Prob_i(T_i > \theta^{(t)}))$.
-We will show simulations of computing PageRank, in which $\tilde{\pi}_i$ is a closer estimate of $\pi_i$ than $\hat{\pi}_i$.
+In comparing Lemma \ref{lemma:exp_1} and \ref{lemma:exp_2}, we see that the additive estimation error for both estimators are almost the same except for $(\Gamma_i(\theta^{(k)}) - 1)$ in Lemma \ref{lemma:exp_2} as opposed to $\Gamma_i(\theta^{(k)})$ in Lemma \ref{lemma:exp_1}.
+Therefore, when $\Gamma_i(\theta^{(k)})$ is small, we expect $\tilde{\pi}_i$ to be a better estimate than $\hat{\pi}_i$; however, when $\Gamma_i(\theta^{(k)})$ is large, then the two estimates will have approximately the same error.
+Theorem \ref{thm:countable_bias} presents an equivalent bound for the error of $\tilde{\pi}_i$ when the algorithm is implemented on a countable state space Markov chain.